 Move the points to make them cross some edges, and see the window at the top-left update accordingly.
 To get an idea of what you're seeing, imagine that, from the game world, you cut an ultra-thin block, represented by the line, and are looking at it from the side.
 The location of A is at the left of the chart, whereas B is on the right.
 If you move your mouse near the line, you'll see a gray line on the window that represents where the cursor is.
 You can use this to get an idea of where each sector is.
 The chart will also have a Pikmin icon, which represents the standard Pikmin height, just to give you extra perspective.

-Now you can either edit the position and size of the reference using the textboxes, or you can use the handles.
-They should work just like transforming a tree shadow.
+You can now go to the area editor.
+If you already had the area open, reload it for the reference image to be recognized.
+From the main panel, click "Tools", and now you can either edit the position and size of the reference using the textboxes, or you can use the handles; they should work just like transforming a tree shadow.

-After you leave the "Edit reference" mode, you might notice that the reference is gone.
+You might notice that the reference isn't visible when you're out of the "Tools" mode.
 It's not gone, it's just invisible.
 Remember that the reference's visibility can be toggled with the "Toggle reference" button on the bottom-right corner's toolbar.

 - Don't drag vertexes such that you would turn a sector inside out, nor that two lines would intersect.

 - When stitching several vertexes, go one neighbor at a time.
 If you leave a gap, the engine might report an error on the gap sector until it is properly closed.